MavenCoding157/InfoTaker/README.md

 When you have downloaded the tool make sure to rename the file to 'InfoTaker' as it wont be able to detect the path otherwise.

+**Legal notice**

+THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL USE ONLY!
+IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR IT.
+BY USING THIS SOFTWARE YOU AGREE WITH THESE TERMS.

 **AND LAST THING!!!**

                       SUB TO MY CHANNEL